Why Women Are More Prone to Depression and Anxiety

 The good news is there are several treatments for depression and anxiety.
-Here are just a few of them that you can use alone or in combination.
+Below are just a few of them that you can use alone or in combination.

 If your anxiety or depression is severe, you should seek medical treatment immediately.
 Your medical doctor can often prescribe medication that can help with your symptoms.

-Cognitive-behavioral therapy has proven to be especially effective at treating depression and anxiety and is most recommended.
-But there are others.
-For example, mindfulness-based treatments like mindfulness-based cognitive therapy (MBCT) and Acceptance and Commitment Therapy (ACT) have proven quite effective, especially for depression.
+Cognitive-behavioral therapy (CBT) has proven to be especially effective at treating depression and anxiety and is most often recommended.
+CBT is a solutions-oriented form of talk therapy that focuses on identifying and challenging dysfunctional beliefs, thoughts, and feelings that cause problems in your life.
+Mindfulness-based treatments like mindfulness-based cognitive therapy (MBCT) and Acceptance and Commitment Therapy (ACT) have also proven quite effective, especially for depression.

 If you carry health insurance, consult your provider directory for a therapist specializing in treating depression and anxiety.
 You can also ask your family doctor for a referral.